rust-lang/blog.rust-lang.org/content/crates.io-malicious-crates-fasterlog-and-asyncprintln.md

 - `faster_log` - Published on May 25th, 2025, downloaded 7181 times
 - `async_println` - Published on May 25th, 2025, downloaded 1243 times

 The malicious code was executed at runtime, when running or testing a project depending on them.
 Notably, they did not execute any malicious code at build time.
-Except for their malicious payload, these crates copied the source code, features, documentation of legitimate crates, using a similiar name to them (a case of typosquatting[^typosquatting]).
+Except for their malicious payload, these crates copied the source code, features, and documentation of legitimate crates, using a similiar name to them (a case of typosquatting[^typosquatting]).

 ## Actions taken